BilgeKaganOzkan/serial-network-based-comm-in-embedded/README.md

 ```
 sudo nano /etc/mosquitto/mosquitto.conf
 ```
-Third, you have to paste command below to end of the file. **important NOTE: There have to be new line characters between all words and  must not any space character end of line in mosquitto.conf file**
+Third, you have to paste command below to end of the file. **IMPORTANT NOTE: There have to be new line characters between all words and  must not any space character end of line in mosquitto.conf file**
 ```
 allow_anonymous false